In the midst of the COVID-19 pandemic, local independent grocers double down to feed their communities

 Then they started talking to the community.

-But the partners ran into challenges when they sought financing to rehab the old building, investors who, Hernandez said, had trouble seeing their vision.
+But the partners ran into challenges when they sought financing to rehab the old building, investors who, Fernandez said, had trouble seeing their vision.

 The location is also accessible to public transportation, making it attractive to those who rely on the bus to get around town.

-Having bought the 20,000-sq-ft historic building, Capital Impact supported Jones and Hernandez with a $3.4 million construction loan to create a 12,000-sq-ft space for the second Country Style Market grocery store.
+Having bought the 20,000-sq-ft historic building, Capital Impact supported Jones and Fernandez with a $3.4 million construction loan to create a 12,000-sq-ft space for the second Country Style Marketplace grocery store.

 “We can turn on a dime,” he said.
 “We were able to pivot and move strategically to follow the guidance of the health department, cut hours to stay clean, and reduce stress on employees.”